-Where, Both the datetime expression can be of the different datatype.
-One expression might be of datetime and the second expression might be of date type or both the expression may of of same time like date or datetime.
+Where Both the datetime expression can be of different datatypes.
+One expression might be of datetime, and the second expression might be of date type, or both may consist of the same time, like date or datetime.

 It is not always compulsory that both the datetime expression be of the same unit type.
-One might be a date and another might be datetime.
+One might be a date, and another might be a datetime.
 The DATE type is mainly computed as a datetime with a default time written as’00:00:00′.

 Syntax of MySQL TIMESTAMPDIFF() Function

-Below is the syntax of mysql timestampdiff() function:
+Below is the syntax of the mysql timestampdiff() function:

 TIMESTAMPDIFF (unit type, datetime expression1, datetime expression2);

-Unit is used to express the difference of datetime or date either in days, months or etc. Timestampdiff() function takes three arguments.
+Unit is used to express the difference of datetime or date in days, months, etc. Timestampdiff() function takes three arguments.
 They are:

-Unit type, datetime expression1 and datetime expression2.It returns an integer as a result.
+Unit type, datetime expressions, and datetime expression2.It returns an integer as a result.

-The TIMESTAMPDIFF function returns the output as first datetime expression1- second datetime expression2, here datetime expression1and datetime expression2 are Date or Datetime expressions.
+The TIMESTAMPDIFF function returns the output as first datetime expression1- second datetime expression2; here, datetime expression1 and datetime expression2 are Dates or Datetime expressions.